vbezuprechnaya/pet_projects/README.md

 I think that the result is much better.
 By chance take a look at it.

+### Social media app on Angular && Administration module using JQuery

+In progress... wait for it

+### JS Game

 ## Course works
 There are two different works.